 The Brisbane Bandits were members of the Australian Baseball League for nine of its ten seasons, missing only the final year.
-They had a composite record of 218-226.
+They had a composite record of 218-226 and won one championship.
 They rejoined the league when it was set up again in 2010 and have won two titles since.

 Brisbane went 18-24 in 1989-1990, the first ABL season, under Mike Young.
 OF Paul Coogan was their lone All-Star.
 In 1990-1991, the Bandits fell to 13-26 and 7th place.
 Brisbane improved to 22-22 in 1991-1992 and followed with a 25-21 campaign in which they were led by MVP Kevin Jordan (.390/.453/.623), who won the batting title.